softsuiteng/wjbmr/content/articles/socio-demographic-and-clinical-profile-of-asthmatic-children-as-seen-in-a-tertiary-health-facility-in-sokoto-metropolis-nigeria/index.md

 ---
-title: "Socio Demographic and Clinical Profile of Asthmatic Children as Seen in a Tertiary Health Facility in Sokoto Metropolis Nigeria"
+title: "Socio-Demographic and Clinical Profile of Asthmatic Children as Seen in a Tertiary Health Facility in Sokoto Metropolis Nigeria"
 date: 2019-04-15T10:00:00+01:00
 draft: false